Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Introduction

 Throughout, we'll make extensive use of the helicity/chirality structure of massless fields in 4d and their interaction vertices.
 In particular, the cubic vertices in the lightcone formalism decompose into two sectors -- chiral and anti-chiral -- related by complex conjugation.
 By itself, each of these sectors generates a self-contained, though non-unitary, HS theory \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2022syz,Sharapov:2022faa,Sharapov:2022awp,Didenko:2022qga} (at $\Lambda=0$ in the lightcone formulation, the chiral theory is complete without higher-order vertices; at $\Lambda\neq 0$, this is an open question).
-To construct our generalized lightcone formalism, we will first analytically continue the chiral theory, then return to the real theory by adding in the anti-chiral complex conjugate.
+Our key result is that, in the chiral sector, the generalized lightcone formalism can be read off from the original one \cite{Metsaev:2018xip} via an \emph{analytic continuation}.
+Thus, we will first restrict to the chiral theory, then analytically continue, and then return to the real theory by adding in the anti-chiral complex conjugate.

 Though our main focus is on the minimal theory with even spins, we will occasionally discuss Yang-Mills-like interactions with total helicity $\pm 1$, as the simplest example of massless interactions with a chirality structure.
 To be non-trivial, such interactions require the fields to carry color factors, which we will omit.